pytorch/pytorch.github.io/_posts/2019-4-29-stochastic-weight-averaging-in-pytorch.md

 opt.swap_swa_sgd()
 ```

 You can wrap any optimizer from `torch.optim` using the `SWA` class, and then train your model as usual.
 When training is complete you simply call `swap_swa_sgd()` to set the weights of your model to their SWA averages.
 Below we explain the SWA procedure and the parameters of the `SWA` class in detail.
+We emphasize that SWA can be combined with *any* optimization procedure, such as Adam, in the same way that it can be combined with SGD.

 ## Is this just Averaged SGD?